umutozge/umutozge.github.io/index.md

 using techniques involving logic and programming.
 The technical names of these areas are formal and computational semantics.

+We have an emerging lab under Informatics Institute: [Laboratory for Formal and Computational Semantics](lfcs.ii.metu.edu.tr)

 ## Recent activity

 * Conf.
 Pres.: Özge, U. and von Heusinger, K. (2018).
 Inferable Indefinites and the